Skip to main content

 What we do

-The Rheumatology Unit provides inpatient and outpatient services for patients who suffer from arthritis, inflammatory connective tissue disease and other musculoskeletal disorders.
+The Rheumatology Unit provides inpatient and outpatient services for patients who suffer from arthritis, inflammatory connective tissue disease and other autoimmune multi-systemic and musculoskeletal disorders.

 Where to find us